-Join us for our first Virtual Youth Leadership Retreat!
+Join Riley’s Way Foundation for our third annual virtual Youth Leadership Retreat!
 We are excited to continue the tradition of creating a shared space for young women who are change-makers in their communities to come together, network, and grow their leadership skills.
-This year’s virtual Retreat will mimic our in-person Retreat, including lots of opportunities for bonding, fun, learning, teaching, and growing.
-Retreat participants from last year are coming back as mentors and will connect participants in virtual “cabins” beforehand.
+This year, we will once again meet virtually, with community building activities and teen-led workshops.

 The Riley’s Way Youth Leadership Retreat is for you if you:

 – Are between the age of 14-18

 – Identify as a girl